jameswniu/research_doc_extraction_rag_agent/output/report.md

 >
 > - Participant 4451

-> "I use what is recommended by my security service"
+> "Having it protect my information but at the same time letting me do everything I need to do without restraint."
 >
-> - Participant 4461
+> - Participant 4458

-#### Performance and Accessibility Drive Selection (27%)
+#### Speed, Reliability, and Server Access Matter Most (25%)

-Speed and network quality emerge as primary concerns, with server location availability ranking equally important for accessing geo-restricted content.
-Participants in this segment mention streaming services, international media access, and connection reliability more than security protocols.
-The ability to select from multiple server locations matters more than encryption strength, with roughly half specifically citing Netflix access or regional content unlocking as key use cases.
-This represents opportunity customers seeking functional benefits rather than privacy-first solutions.
+Performance and accessibility emerge as primary selection drivers, with speed and server location availability outweighing privacy concerns roughly 2:1 in this segment.
+Participants prioritize fast connections, reliable uptime, and geographic server diversity-many specifically mention accessing region-restricted streaming content and foreign Netflix libraries.
+Network quality ranks alongside the ability to choose specific server locations, indicating participants who use VPNs primarily for content access rather than security.
+This segment represents opportunity for providers emphasizing performance benchmarks and extensive server networks over security messaging.

 **Quotes:**